Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Simulation experiments

 \subsection{Simulation set-up}

-To further illustrate key methods for assessment of treatment effect heterogeneity and subgroup discovery, we conducted a small simulation study with four scenarios reflecting different challenges encountered in HTE assessments (the scenarios are referred to as $S_1$, $S_2$, $S_3$, and $S_4$).
+To further illustrate key methods for assessment of treatment effect heterogeneity and subgroup discovery presented earlier in this paper, we conducted a small simulation study with four scenarios reflecting different challenges encountered in HTE assessments (the scenarios are referred to as $S_1$, $S_2$, $S_3$, and $S_4$).
 Some aspects of our data generation models may appear too extreme and unrealistic.
 This is done to demonstrate that, if certain key assumptions are violated, it would no longer be feasible to estimate CATE even with very sophisticated methods.

 Scenarios $S_1$ and $S_2$ represent data from an RCT, and $S_3$ and $S_4$ are observational data with the treatment choice generated using propensity models.
 The outcome ($Y$) is continuous, with larger values indicating treatment benefits.
 All data sets contain $N=1000$ observations.
 In RCT data sets, there are three times more subjects randomized to the treatment than to the control.
 In the observational data sets, there are three times more control subjects than treated.
 In $S_1$ the outcome model is based on 4 covariates with non-linear predictive effects as will be detailed in the following.